Elizabeth Brooke (1503–1560): First Marriage

-Early in the marriage, marital difficulties arose, with Wyatt claiming they were 'chiefly' her fault.
+Early in the marriage, marital difficulties arose, with Wyatt claiming they were "chiefly" her fault.
 He repudiated her as an adulteress, although there is no record linking her with any specific man.
 Elizabeth separated from Thomas Wyatt in 1526 and he supported her until around 1537, when he refused to do so any longer and sent her to live with her brother, Lord Cobham.
 In that same year, Lord Cobham attempted to force Wyatt to continue his financial support.
-He refused.
+Wyatt refused.
 It wasn't until 1541, when Wyatt, accused of treason, was arrested and his properties confiscated, that the Brooke family was able to force a reconciliation as a condition for Wyatt’s pardon.

 In a letter to Charles V, the imperial ambassador, Eustace Chapuys wrote that Wyatt had been released from the Tower at the request of Catherine Howard.
-Chapuys noted that the king had imposed two conditions; that Wyatt 'confess his guilt' and that 'he should take back his wife from whom he had been separated upwards of 15 years, on pain of death if he be untrue to her henceforth.'
+Chapuys noted that the king had imposed two conditions; that Wyatt "confess his guilt" and that "he should take back his wife from whom he had been separated upwards of 15 years, on pain of death if he be untrue to her henceforth."
 There is no evidence that this provision was ever enforced or existed.
-After pursuing Anne Boleyn, before her relationship with the King, Wyatt had begun a long-term affair with Elizabeth Darrell and he continued his association with his mistress.
+After pursuing Anne Boleyn, before her relationship with the king, Wyatt had begun a long-term affair with Elizabeth Darrell and he continued his association with his mistress.

 On 14 February 1542, the night after Catherine Howard had been condemned to death for adultery, Henry VIII held a dinner for many men and women.
 The king was said to have paid great attention to Elizabeth and to Anne Basset and both were thought to be possible choices for his sixth wife.
 In early 1542, more than a year before Wyatt’s death, Elizabeth Brooke's name appeared in Spanish dispatches as one of three ladies in whom Henry VIII was said to be interested as a possible sixth wife.